majorhaji/backend-api-project/README.md

 ---

-# ADVANCED TASKS

----
+### _Even more_ endpoints/tasks

 #### **GET /api**

-#### Responds with
+Responds with:

 - JSON describing all the available endpoints on your API

 ---

-#### Hosting

-Make sure your application and your database is hosted using Heroku

-See the hosting.md file in this repo for more guidance

-#### Pagination
+#### Adding pagination to GET /api/articles - adding pagination

-To make sure that an API can handle large amounts of data, it is often necessary to use **pagination**.
+> To make sure that an API can handle large amounts of data, it is often necessary to use **pagination**.
 Head over to [Google](https://www.google.co.uk/search?q=cute+puppies), and you will notice that the search results are broken down into pages.
 It would not be feasible to serve up _all_ the results of a search in one go.
 The same is true of websites / apps like Facebook or Twitter (except they hide this by making requests for the next page in the background, when we scroll to the bottom of the browser).
 We can implement this functionality on our `/api/articles` and `/api/comments` endpoints.

-#### GET /api/articles

 - Should accepts the following queries:
   - `limit`, which limits the number of responses (defaults to 10)